unChaz/sci-fi-5e/docs/monsters/constructs.md

 **_Slam_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 5 (1d6 + 2) bludgeoning damage.

-**Androids** are synthetic sleeves.
-They are illegal when controlled by an AI instead of a human stack, but sometimes it can be difficult to tell the difference between a human and a good AI.
+**Androids** are synthetic Skins.
+They are illegal when controlled by an AI instead of a human EGO, but sometimes it can be difficult to tell the difference between a human and a good AI.
 Especially inside a metallic body.

 ### Blade Drone